Taha-Esmaeili/University/Compiler/README.md

 - Description: Implementing a parser in python to analyze the structure of a program by applying production rules defined for the grammar.
 - Technologies Used: Python, PLY

+### 3. Code generator:

+- Description: Implementing a TAC generator to build intermediate code representation of a given valid instance of grammar \(G\).
+- Technologies Used: Python

 ### Additional Informations

 You can find a file providing more information on each project in their directory.